Complaints Procedure — Gardeners Tottenham

 To support fair outcomes we keep records of all complaints, investigations and resolutions for a minimum period and use that information to improve service delivery and staff training.
 Records include a summary of the complaint, steps taken, evidence reviewed and the final outcome as part of our continuous improvement of Tottenham gardening services.

+A close-up image of a gardening scene showing a gardener's gloved hand tending to a flower bed in a residential garden in Tottenham.
+The bed contains vibrant primroses with white, purple, and yellow flowers, surrounded by lush green leaves.
+The soil appears dark and well-prepared, with some larger green leaves and plant stems visible in the background.
+The lighting indicates a bright, possibly sunny day, highlighting the details of the flowers and foliage, suggesting a well-maintained outdoor space suitable for professional gardening services in the area.
 Escalation: If a complainant remains dissatisfied after the internal review, they may request escalation to senior management for further consideration.
 Escalated cases will be re-examined by a senior manager or an independent reviewer within our organisation, who was not involved in the original investigation.
 This stage focuses on ensuring fairness and completeness of the earlier review and seeks an acceptable resolution.

 Where appropriate, escalation will include a reassessment of remedial options and, if necessary, re-inspection of the site.
 The escalated review will aim to provide a definitive response within a further 15 business days where practicable.
 Outcomes at this stage are treated as final within our internal processes, subject to the right to pursue other external options available under law.